 SOC 2113.
-INTRODUCTION TO SOCIOLOGY I. This course introduces the scientific study of human society and social interaction.
-Social influences on individuals and groups are examined.
+INTRODUCTION TO SOCIOLOGY.
+This course introduces the scientific study of human society and social interaction and examines social forces on individuals and groups.

 SOC 2133.
 SOCIAL PROBLEMS.
-A study of the theoretical analysis, nature, scope, and effects of contemporary social problems and policy measures used to address them.
+This course is a study of the theoretical analysis, nature, scope, and effects of contemporary social problems and policy measures used to address them.
 Prerequisite: SOC 2113.

 SOC 2143.
 MARRIAGE AND FAMILY.
-A study of the development of marriage and family as cultural units in society.
+A study of the development of marriage and family as social institutions within society.
 Prerequisite: SOC 2113.